 “Ecotourism is ecologically sustainable tourism with a primary focus on experiencing natural areas that fosters environmental and cultural understanding, appreciation and conservation”.

 Aquafun Avoca Lake actively engages in Climate change initiatives by providing input and representation on the Central Coast Council’s Coast and Catchment Committee as a community representative.
 This entails being kept abreast of the latest scientific literature and sea level modelling and having direct input on local government policy relating to climate change.
+Feel free to ask us.

 In 2013 Aquafun Avoca Lake was a finalist in the Hunter and Central Coast Tourism Awards.